Problems playing files from a camera or portable device on Xbox 360

 This issue can occur if either of the following is true:

-The Xbox 360 console doesn’t recognise the attached device.
+- The Xbox 360 console doesn’t recognize the attached device.
 For example, the storage device on the camera or portable media device wasn’t formatted using the FAT32 file system.

 To resolve this issue, try the following solutions.
 If one solution doesn’t resolve the issue, try the next solution.